dimitri/masteringpostgresql.com/content/about/book.md

 +++
-title = "Mastering PostgreSQL in Application Development" category = "Services" img = "book.jpg"
-draft = false
+title = "Mastering PostgreSQL in Application Development" img = "book.jpg" draft = false
 weight = 1
 +++

 I am writing a book to share my knowledge about how to best use PostgreSQL as an application developer.
-If you've evered ask yourself *how much should I have my database do for me?* this book is for you.
+If you've ever asked yourself *how much should I have my database do for me?* this book is for you.
 If you're thinking that using an ORM might not always be the best option out there, if sometimes you wish SQL was easier to maintain than those concatenated strings with